 - Participants of the Michigan GEAR UP Program.

-All other currently enrolled Western Michigan University undergraduate students who meet the eligibility requirements listed above are also eligible to participate in the Mentoring for Success Program if they meet one of the following requirements:
+All other currently enrolled Western Michigan University undergraduate students who meet all of the eligibility requirements listed above are also eligible to participate in the Mentoring for Success Program if they meet one of the following requirements:

 - Are federal financial aid-eligible.